julelang/manual/src/maintenance/documentation-comments.md

 ### Internal Doc Comments

-If you are using JuleDoc and want to write comments that won't appear in the documentation output, you can use range comments before all the doc comments.
+If you are using juledoc and want to write comments that won't appear in the documentation output, you can use range comments before all the doc comments.

 Although they are ignored, it is recommended to write range comments according to the doc comment rules as well.